Information for Prospective Nursing Research Investigators

 Please email the Nursing Research Council Chair if you are interested in participating in a Think Tank forum.

-After the Think Tank forum, prospective investigators address the suggestions provided by the Council and work closely with their co-investigators and faculty advisor (for students and medical center nurses who are also students) to finalize the study proposal.
-Investigators from outside the medical center must identify a UT Medical Center co-investigator on the NREBPC application for nursing research.
+After the Think Tank forum, prospective investigators address the suggestions provided by the Council and work closely with their co-investigators and Nurse Manager or Director of the clinical setting, and if a student, with their faculty advisor to finalize the study proposal.
+Investigators from outside the medical center must identify a UTMC co-investigator on the NIEBPC application for nursing research.

 All listed investigators must be certified in the Collaborative IRB Training Initiative (CITI), an online training program designed to educate faculty and students about issues involving human subject research.

-The application to be reviewed by the NREBPC must be sent to the Nurse Research Coordinator at least two (2) weeks before the upcoming Council meeting.
+The application to be reviewed by the NIEBPC must be sent to the Nurse Research Coordinator at least two (2) weeks before the upcoming Council meeting.

 If the investigator plans to present slides during the presentation, these too must accompany the proposal a week before the meeting.

-The NREBPC bases its decision for approval on the study’s:
+The NIEBPC bases its decision for approval on the study’s:

 The Council’s goal is to advance nursing practice at the medical center and disseminate innovative approaches and new knowledge to the nursing professional community.
 Accordingly, it is expected that study applications demonstrate high standards.

-Nursing studies requiring review by the University of Tennessee Graduate School of Medicine Institutional Review Board must include a NREBPC approval letter with IRB application submission.
-This letter is sent to investigators by the NREBPC Chair within one week of approval.
+Nursing studies requiring review by the University of Tennessee Graduate School of Medicine Institutional Review Board must include a NRIBPC approval letter with IRB application submission.
+This letter is sent to investigators by the NIEBPC Chair within one week of approval.

-Finally, after the study is completed, investigators are invited to present their findings to the NREBPC.
+Finally, after the study is completed, investigators are invited to present their findings to the NIEBPC.
 Presentations are generally 8-10 minutes with a brief question and answer session.